iden3/docs/docs/guides/circom-and-snarkjs.md

 An arguably better way to fix this is to follow the steps outlined in this [stackoverflow answer.](https://stackoverflow.com/a/24404451)

-## 2. Working with a circuit
+## 2. Building a circuit with circom

+### 2.1 Definition
+First off, let's define what we mean by a circuit.

+For our purposes, a circuit is equivalent to a statement or deterministic program which has an output and one or more inputs.

+**[insert image]**

+There are two types of possible inputs to a circuit: `private` and `public`.
+The difference being that a `private` input is hidden from the verifier.

+### 2.2 Motivation

+The idea here is that given a `circom` circuit and its inputs, the prover can run the circuit and generate a proof (using `snarkjs`) that she ran it correctly.

+With the proof, the output, and the public input(s), the prover can then prove to the verifier that she knows one or more private inputs that satisfy the constraints of the circuit, **without revealing anything about the private input(s)** (this is what we mean by zero-knowledge).

+### 2.3 Toy example

+Don't worry if some (or all) of the above sounded a little abstract.
+An example should help clarify things.

-Now that we have our toolchain setup, let’s create a circuit that tries to prove that we are able to factor an integer c into primes.
+Let’s create a circuit that tries to prove to someone (the verifier) that we are able to factor an integer `c`.

 Factoring an integer can be quite difficult -- in particular, the prime factorization of very large numbers can be [very difficult](https://www.reddit.com/r/math/comments/2jo786/why_is_the_prime_factorization_of_very_large/cldj3a9/).